 If you currently have DACA and it has not expired, you should be able to travel within the U.S. via plane or other forms of transportation using a current, valid California state ID card, driver's license or your EAD card.
 You may be asked questions about your immigration status if you use a document that shows your country of citizenship (such as a non-U.S. passport or EAD card).
-Please note that an AB 60 license is not accepted as identification for federal purposes, including as identification for air travel.6
+Please note that an AB 60 license, which has "Federal Limits Apply" notation on the front upper right corner, is not accepted as identification for federal purposes, including as identification for air travel.
+Please speak with a Center attorney if you have questions about your form of ID.

-11. What can I do if I come in contact with ICE?
+12. What can I do if I come in contact with ICE?